petermakeswebsites/DenoFungus/README.md

 ### Modules

 Modules are shared for every worker.
-They are created in the document root directory under a special file named `fungusconfig.ts`.
+They are sought in the document root directory under a special file named `fungusconfig.ts`.
 If there is no file, there will be no modules.

 Example of a `fungusconfig.ts`
 ```typescript